-- 1. Click on the clip and the Timeline will switch to the intro editing mode. - 2.
-Add your own media files (video, audio or pictures), effects, titles and other.
-Work as if you're working with a usual project, but keep in mind that your making a special introductory video.

-Before you start editing, delete the instruction clip that the new intro contains.
+- 1. Click on the clip, and the Timeline will switch to intro editing mode. - 2.
+Add your own media files (video, audio, or pictures), effects, titles, and more.
+Work just as you would be working on a regular project, but keep in mind that you're making a special introductory video. - \Before you start editing, delete the instructions clip that the New intro clip contains.